samuelstjean/nlsam/README.md

 ## How to install

+The new easy way is to use the ``Dockerfile```. for which you'll need to install [docker][] (probably already available in your favorite linux distribution).

-The easiest way is to go grab a [release][], in which case the downloaded zip file contains everything you need (no python installation required, you can use it straight away without installing anything else).
+The old easiest way is to go grab a [release][], in which case the downloaded zip file contains everything you need (no python installation required, you can use it straight away without installing anything else).
 After extracting the zip file, start a terminal/command line prompt (start button, then type cmd + enter on windows) and navigate to where you extracted the binaries.